ankurrawatll/Chatbot/README.md

 # Daily Coding Activity Log

-## 2024-12-06
+## 2024-12-05

-Coding practice session
+Worked on a new project today

-> Code is poetry in motion.
+> Software is eating the world.

 *Auto-generated commit for activity tracking*